 The Shopify Partner Program, the Experts program, the Plus Partner Program, the Service, the Shopify Trademarks, the Shopify Creative, and the Shopify API (including without limitation the Sales Channel App and the Shopify Billing API) are provided “as-is”.
 Shopify makes no warranties hereunder, and Shopify expressly disclaims all warranties, express or implied, including, but not limited to, warranties of merchantability and fitness for a particular purpose.
-Without limiting the foregoing, Shopify further disclaims all representations and warranties, express or implied, that the Service, the Shopify API, the Shopify Trademarks or the Shopify Creative do not infringe or otherwise violate any intellectual property or other proprietary right of any third party in any jurisdiction.
-Partner understands and agrees that the Shopify Partner Program, the Experts Program, the Plus Partner Program, the Service, the Shopify Trademarks, the Shopify Creative, and the Shopify API may not satisfy all of Partner’s or Merchant’s requirements and may not be uninterrupted, error-free or free from harmful components.
+Without limiting the foregoing, Shopify further disclaims all representations and warranties, express or implied, that the Service, the Shopify API, the Shopify Trademarks, the Shopify Creative, or the Shopify API (including without limitation the Sales Channel App and the Shopify Billing API) satisfy all of Partner’s or Merchant’s requirements and or will be uninterrupted, error-free or free from harmful components.

 Which means: Shopify makes no warranties about the Shopify Partner Program, the Experts program, the Plus Partner Program, the Service, the Shopify API, the Shopify Trademarks or the Shopify Creative.